Have a healthy, full smile with Dental Crowns!

 The procedure is painless as your dentist will anesthetize you.
 They will then gently prepare the tooth by removing some tooth structure around the tooth, make an impression, and send it to the laboratory.
 The patient will wear a temporary crown while they wait for the crown to be fabricated.
 Once the permanent dental crown is ready, you will come in for another visit.
 Your dentist will gently remove your temporary crown and use a very strong cement to bond the new crown on to your remaining tooth structure.

-What is the recovery period after getting dental crowns?
+What is recovery like after getting Dental Crowns?

 Other than some slight gum tenderness, you can resume activities immediately after the appointment.
 There is no recovery unless the tooth has other issues.
 If there is pain after the crown appointment, you should let the dentist know so they can evaluate the bite, nerve health and make sure there is no excess cement or retraction cord under the gum.